riccardopersiani/eth-fidelity-points-dapp/README.md

 ### :black_nib: Notes

-__❍__ Note that your own Infura key and the Metamask passphrase must be kept secure.
-The ones provided here are simply placeholders.
+__❍__ Please, keep secure your own Infura key and the Metamask passphrase.
+The ones that may be provided here are simply placeholders.

-__❍__ The frontend application for the loyalty point system is reachable at https://localhost:3000/
+__❍__ The front-end application for the loyalty point system is reachable at https://localhost:3000/

-__❍__ The frontend application for the PSD2 payment is reachable at https://localhost:8085/
+__❍__ The front-end application for the PSD2 payment is reachable at https://localhost:8085/

 __*Happy developing!*__